 First, preheat your oven.
 It needs to be a hot 400 degrees F to get the right texture.

 If you’re using a cast iron skillet, put some butter in the center and stick it in the oven.
-After it melts, make sure the entire bottom of the pan is covered with butter.
+After it melts, make sure the entire bottom of the pan is covered with the melted butter.

 As I mentioned, I use a 10″ cast iron skillet to make this cornbread.
 However, you can use a smaller skillet if you want your cornbread thicker.